BBBunnyDefi/kbtg-infra-kampus-bootcamp2024/instruction_day2/09_setup_filebeat.md

 ## Objectives
-- Send cont
-ainer logs to the ELK system and display them on the Kibana console.
+- Send container logs to the ELK system and display them on the Kibana console.

 ## Expected Outcome
 - Container logs appear on the Kibana console.